yangcao12/academicpages/_pages/research.md

 ---
 ## Work in Process

-### Attention Spike and Mispricing Correction: A Machine Learning Approach (with Hangu Chen and Miao Liu)
+### Attention Spike and Mispricing Correction: A Machine Learning Approach (with Hangu Chen, Ed deHaan, and Miao Liu)

 <div style="text-align: justify">•	Manuscript writing in progress.</div>